trustbit/logistic-hackathon-public/README.md

 You can analyse the traces manually or load into the `chrome://tracing` tool.

-Navigate to `chrome://tracing` in Chrome or Chromium browser, then drag-and-drop trace file into the tracing UI.
+Navigate to `chrome://tracing` in Chrome or Chromium browser, then drag-and-drop a trace file into the tracing UI.

 There you can see a detailed breakdown of every single action that happened in the simulation, for all the participants and NPC agents.